phrrngtn/flaming-octo-happiness/toolsList.markdown

 jQuery, Bootstrap, of course.
 I want to try mixing Bootstrap with angularJS using [this](http://angular-ui.github.io/bootstrap/)

-FontAwesome and The Noun Project are great (links to come or just Google them). i like TypeKit for custom fonts, they can really make a difference to a site.
+[FontAwesome](http://fontawesome.io) and [The Noun Project](http://thenounproject.com) are great. i like TypeKit for custom fonts, they can really make a difference to a site.
 Basically, because of retina displays & responsive design it seems better to me to eschew graphics in the basic site design (as opposed to D3 or whatever, where the graphics are the content).
+And because of this typography / iconography (and color, obvs) can help a great deal.